-About a year ago, a reader of the site (Pawel) got in touch with me via the contact form on the site.
+About a year ago, a reader of the site (Pawel), who runs the Smartpolak and smartroman websites got in touch with me via the contact form on the site.
 He had just come across the concept of Financial Independence and was intrigued by the concept.
 Pawel was in touch to say how much he enjoyed this site and had a few specific questions to ask.
 Ever since them, Pawel and I have been in regular contact with each other.
 So when he asked me for an interview for his sites smartpolak and smart roman I was only too happy to oblige.
 Please find the interview below.
 Enjoy.

 Let’s start with general question about Money Grower blog.
 When did you start blogging about stock market and what are your goals for running your website?

 I started the Money Grower website exactly 4 years ago.
 I recently did a post on it highlighting the main points of the site as well as my favourite blog posts to date.

 When I started Moneygrower, it was a general personal finance website.
 It was meant to give readers information on earning, saving and investing money.
 Whilst I still do this, the main focus of the website has shifted to the my journey section which chronicles my journey in realtime to financial independence.

 For those that don’t know Financial Independence occurs when your passive income covers all your expenses.
 When this happens, you are free to do what you want to do.
 You are longer required to work for money.
 Instead you can chose how to live your life.
 You get the freedom to do whatever you want with you life now whilst still young and healthy instead of waiting till retirement.

 Cool, let’s talk about investing.
 When in how did you get interested in stock market?
 Did anybody from your family invested in stocks?
 Do you remember your first stock you bought?

 For a long time, the stock market seemed like a casino to me.
 I would look at ticker symbols flicking up and down at what would seem like random intervals.
 This is akin to how most people today see the stock market.